What is the Role of Art in “Health”?

 More to Explore

-Embracing absence and presence is a powerful way to reimagine and expand the intersection of “arts and health.”
+Embracing absence and presence is a powerful framework for reimagining and expanding the intersection of “arts” and “health.”

-In most conversations about art’s impacts on health, we hear a lot about how the arts can help reduce symptoms, alleviate pain, shorten healing times, etc. Which is all so valuable.
-Art’s ability to support healing in this way is deeply important, and it merits more research, practice, and support!
+Most conversations about art’s impacts on health have focused on how the arts can help reduce symptoms, alleviate pain, shorten healing times, etc… which is so valuable.
+Art’s ability to support healing in this way is critical, and it merits more research and support!

-That said, these benefits fall into the absence part of health.
+That said, these benefits fall into the absence half of health.
 They’re a way of asking, “How can arts and culture help reduce what we don’t want?”

 And as important as that is, there’s more to explore when it comes to how arts and culture affect human health.